“Welsh‑born, prairie‑rooted — the Thomas patriarch of the inland brigades.”

 VII.
 Rise to Governor of the Northern Department

-Thomas’s competence, discipline, and administrative skill led to steady advancement through the ranks of the Hudson’s Bay Company.
-After years of inland service as a clerk and officer, he was promoted to Chief Factor, placing him among the senior leadership of the inland districts¹⁰.
+Thomas’s competence, discipline, and administrative skill led to steady advancement.
+After years of inland service as a surgeon and officer, he was promoted to Chief Factor, placing him among the senior leadership of the inland districts¹³.

-• in charge of the Company’s largest and most strategically important region
+- in charge of the Company’s largest region

 His role in the Selkirk Treaty (1817)